b-s-c/Gears/README.markdown

 `pg = createGraphics(500, 500);`

-Every time you draw a gear, pass to it your createGraphics instance, e.g.
+Now every time you draw a gear, pass to it your createGraphics instance, e.g.

 `myGear.draw(pg);`